JasonSilvestri/jSilvestri2024WebApiDemoCollection/README.md

 # Official jSilvestri.com BETA v 2024 Web API Demo Collection Project
+###  Phase 1

-The `jSilvestri2024WebApiDemoCollection` application (i.e., _jSilvestri.com BETA v 2024 Web API Demo Collection Project_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core Project, which accesses the `JsxWebApi` Web API, demonstrating the usage of Web APIs, JWT authentication, client-side and server-side frameworks for user authentication.
+The `jSilvestri2024WebApiDemoCollection` application (i.e., _jSilvestri.com BETA v 2024 Web API Demo Collection Project_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core Project.

+This solution showcases a collection of projects demonstrating the integration of different frontend frameworks Jason is performing Discovery with (i.e., Angular, Vue, React, and Blazor) with a .NET Core Web API backend.

  **⚠ Important:**
   This application is still In-Work and currently in Phase 1 of Development (e.g., _Basic MVP example_).
 Conversely, Phase 2 and beyond will have most (if not all) functionality fully integrated.
 Stay tuned!